Songs Sung at Funerals

 Songs sung at funerals vary depending on the wishes of the deceased person's family.
-Sometimes songs hold a deep spiritual or religious meaning, while others are more light in tone.
-Songs, as well as sermons, poetry, Bible readings, music, and eulogies, are all part of both protestant and catholic funerals.
+Sometimes songs hold a deeply spiritual or religious meaning, while others are lighter in tone.
+Songs, as well as sermons, poetry, Bible readings, music, and eulogies, are all part of both Protestant and Catholic funerals.

 Songs Sung at Protestant Funerals

-- Thou Knowest Lord, the Secrets of Our Heart
+Thou Knowest Lord, the Secrets of Our Hearts

 Amazing Grace